the rise of coercive treatment in psychiatry and society

 The capitalistically oriented "healers" and "spiritual" teachers are the pharisees/charlatans of our time.
 The real shaman/medicine people are being systematically wiped out/disabled by psychiatry.
 We don't have mentors because our kind have been wiped out for generations now. (think of witch hunts, for example, before psychiatry) There is no one left to recognize us as children...
 Continue Reading →

-Depression Delusion: an introduction by the author, Terry Lynch, MD
+Depression Delusion: intro by author, Terry Lynch, MD